tonym128/tonym128.github.io/_posts/2026-03-04-texgen-procedural-texture-generator.markdown

 ## Features: Beyond Just Noise

-TexGen isn't just a wrapper for a canvas; it's a full-featured texture pipeline:
+TexGen isn't just a wrapper for a canvas; its a full-featured texture pipeline:

 *   **Live GLSL Editor:** A built-in IDE with real-time feedback and @slider annotations for interactive debugging.
 *   **TexGen Words:** An addon that allows you to synthesize complex textures using natural language.
 Phrases like "blue fire spiral warp" or "purple plasma vortex" are instantly converted into optimized GLSL.